 Coconut Filling:

-- In a medium saucepan over medium heat add the remaining evaporated milk, butter, brown sugar.
+- Add the remaining evaporated milk, butter, and brown sugar to a medium saucepan over medium heat.
 Whisk occasionally as the mixture comes to a low boil.
-Once boiling, stir in the cornstarch mixture, whisk constantly until the mixture thickens little, about 3-5 minutes.
+Once boiling, stir in the cornstarch mixture and constantly whisk until the mixture thickens a little, about 3-5 minutes.

 - In a medium bowl, beat with an electric mixer unsalted butter until soft and fluffy.
-Add, one cup at the time, confectioners’ sugar and keep mixing until blended.
+Add confectioners' sugar one cup at a time, and keep mixing until blended.
 Stir in heavy cream and pure vanilla extract.
 Keep mixing just until the frosting is smooth and spreadable.
 If frosting is too thick, beat in more heavy cream, a few drops at a time.
 If frosting becomes too thin, beat in a small amount of powdered sugar.

 - Level the cakes if necessary: using a large serrated knife, slice a thin layer off the tops of the cakes to create a flat surface.